 ASLM members include GPs and medical specialists, allied health practitioners, public health physicians, educators, and researchers.
-We advocate for a multidisciplinary, multi-system approach to the chronic disease problem and we provide education, training and professional development for members in Lifestyle Medicine.
+We advocate for a multidisciplinary, multi-system approach to the chronic and lifestyle-related disease problem and to achieve this we provide professional development pathways for members in Lifestyle Medicine, amongst other initiatives.